fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Specify the type of annotation using the `id`.attribute.
 In this instance, set it to `image`.

 * Specify the location of the image file (JPEG, PNG, or GIF) that should be rendered on the chart using the `url` attribute.
-Note that chart rendering does not pause for images to load and asynchronously draws them as and when they are loaded. if you need to load them instantaneously, consider preloading the images.
+Note that chart rendering does not pause for images to load and asynchronously draws them as and when they are loaded.
+If you need to load them instantaneously, consider preloading the images.

-* Set the x coordinate of the position of the image annotation with respect to the leftmost position (taken as zero) of the chart using the `x` attribute.
+* Set the x coordinate of the position of the image annotation for the leftmost position (taken as zero) of the chart using the `x` attribute.

-* Set the y coordinate of the position of the image annotation with respect to the topmost position of the image annotation (taken as zero) of the chart using the `y` attribute.
+* Set the y coordinate of the position of the image annotation for the topmost position of the image annotation (taken as zero) of the chart using the `y` attribute.

 * Specify the resize value for the image width using the `xScale` attribute.